MichaelMillerCSU/Koopman-online-updated-MPC/README.md

 pkl files are the parameters of \theta_D and \theta_E of duffing system and van der pol system for different systems.

-New example Cascaded Tank System is joined.
+New example Cascaded Tank System is added.

 The parameters of theta_D and \theta_E are transfer to mat file in Weights folder

+An One-dimensional system example is added, with lifted function trained by KMAE.